IMAGINARY9/i18nsmith/README.md

 `i18nsmith sync` compares every translation helper call with your locale JSON:

 - **Missing keys**: Calls like `t('dialog.ok')` that are absent from `en.json`.
+- **Suspicious keys are safe by default**: Keys containing spaces are flagged and skipped during auto-write so accidental "key-as-value" pairs can’t sneak into your locales.
+Override via `sync.suspiciousKeyPolicy` if you intentionally use free-form keys.
 - **Unused keys**: Locale entries that are never referenced in your codebase.
 - **Placeholder validation**: Add `--validate-interpolations` (or set `sync.validateInterpolations`) to ensure placeholders such as `{{name}}`, `%{count}`, or `%s` appear in every translation for the key.
 - **Empty translation policies**: Use `--no-empty-values` (or set `sync.emptyValuePolicy: "fail"`) to treat empty strings, whitespace-only values, and TODO markers as drift.